observerly/skysolve/README.md

 - High Performance: Optimized for speed, enabling real-time processing and analysis.
 - Accuracy: Utilizes prior pointing information to enhance the precision of plate solving.

+### Algorithm & Methodology

+#### Image Star Extraction

+The algorithm first extracts stars from the image using a star detection algorithm.
+The star detection algorithm identifies bright spots in the image that are likely to be stars.
+These spots are then used to extract the stars' positions and intensities.

+#### Catalog Matching

+The extracted stars are then matched against a reference catalog of stars.
+The reference catalog contains the positions and magnitudes of stars in the sky.
+The algorithm uses the positions of the stars in the image and the reference catalog to find the best match between the two sets of stars.

+#### Invariant Features

+The algorithm used for plate solving leverages the invariant properties of triangles.
+Specifically, triangles retain consistent features: the ratio of side lengths, which normalizes scale differences, and the angles, which remain unchanged by rotation, scaling, and translation.
+This algorithm compares the invariant features of triangles formed by various stars in the image against a reference catalog to accurately solve the plate.

+The accuracy of the solution improves with the number of stars detected in the image, and the probability of finding a solution increases with a larger catalog of reference sources.

+#### Affine Transformations

+The algorithm uses affine transformations to align the image with the reference catalog.
+Affine transformations are a class of linear transformations that preserve points, straight lines, and planes.
+The algorithm uses these transformations to rotate, scale, and translate the image to match the reference catalog.

 ---

 ### Special Acknowledgements